conneroisu/cpre281-finalproj/README.md

  AND, ANDI (AND, AND Immediate)

 - **IF:** Instruction is fetched.
 - **ID:** Instruction is decoded.
-For AND, rs and rt are read; for ANDI, rs is read and the immediate value is zero-extended.
+For AND, rs and rt are read; for ANDI, rs is read, and the immediate value is zero-extended.
 - **EX:** The ALU performs an AND operation between operands.
 - **MEM:** No action needed.
 - **WB:** Result is written back to rd (AND) or rt (ANDI).